October 15, 2022 - March 10, 2023

-Follow SPICE on Facebook or Twitter and join our email list to receive announcement for the next application period.
+Follow SPICE on Facebook, Twitter, or Instagram and join our email list to receive announcements for the next application period.
 Please join our SPICE WeChat account (QR code below).

 Technologies Changing the World: Design Thinking into Action

 Stanford University is offering a new distance-learning opportunity to exceptional high school students and year 1–2 university students from China.
-This interactive, synchronous, online course will focus on technologies changing the world, including green tech, finance tech, health tech, and artificial intelligence.
+This interactive, online course will focus on technologies changing the world, including green tech, finance tech, health tech, and artificial intelligence.
 In real-time seminars with leading Stanford University scholars and Silicon Valley entrepreneurs, students will participate in a rigorous learning experience as they apply basic aspects of the Design Thinking framework to cutting-edge technologies that are defining our future and providing exciting areas for academic study, professional opportunities, and entrepreneurial innovation.

 This English-language course will explore green tech, finance tech, health tech, and artificial intelligence.
-Students will be challenged to brainstorm innovative solutions to problems impacting technological advancements through a series of mini design challenges.
+Students will be challenged to brainstorm innovative solutions to problems impacting technological advancements through discussions, assignments, and a mini design challenge.
 As a final project, students will identify and delve into a technological problem of personal interest in one of the course fields, apply design thinking skills to brainstorm human-centered solutions, and develop a slide presentation that culminates with a personal Action Plan.
 Students will also have an opportunity to collaborate virtually with American students.

 Students will also gain practical, academic skills: